STEM ALL STARS

 Sajni Vederey, Thomas Jefferson High School for Science and Technology

 Since her childhood Sajni has been noticing gender stereo types such as girls are bad at math, and girls do not fit for engineering.
 Not only at school, but she started to see how even toy companies and children's TV shows were having a boy and a girl versions.
 As she got more involved into STEM, she noticed that kids, even at early ages, are developing a sense of gender identity and bias.
 Then, STEM All Stars was born with the intention of sparking interest in STEM for girls and giving them an opportunity to explore these fields in greater depths.
 Sajni's target audience is girls who do not have enough self confidence or knowledge about STEM.
-She is a junior at Thomas Jefferson High School for Science and Technology.
+She is a freshman at Northeastern University.

 BOARD OF DIRECTORS

 Vetukuri Venkata Siva Rama Raju, also known as Kalavapudi Siva is an Indian politician and member of Andhra Pradesh Legislative Assembly representing Telugu Desam Party (TDP) from Undi (his Assembly constituency).He received his Bachelor of Commerce Degree from Dantuluri Natrayana Raju College (D.N.R.
 College - Andhra University) Bhimavaram, in 1989.
 He is an active director of VEM Technologies Private Limited which operates in assembly and systems integration for aerospace and defense systems.In 2009 he was elected as a representative from the Undi constituency in the Andhra Pradesh Legislative Assembly election, 2009.
 He ran again in the 2014 general elections and was elected to the Andhra Pradesh assembly from the Undi constituency with a vote share of 58.21%.